 Time Offered: F 9:00-9:50AM/ LARC 213/ Professor Ameli Skoglund

 Section 28: Unleashing Your Hidden Desires, Passions, and Treasures: Writing in Style for Any Market!

 Do you worry about what employers are looking for when they ask you to submit a paragraph "describing yourself"?
 Or, do you know what goes into the marketing of you?
 How about what instructors want in writing?
 If so, you have come to the right class!
 This course will focus on developing your writing skills for success in the classroom and in the boardroom in a fun and fantastic environment.
 Come along for the ride!

-Professor Paula Nunning is an Adjunct Professor of English who teaches at Lindenwood University.
-She has spent her career teaching composition, business writing and journalism in the university arena and training, developing, interviewing, hiring, supervising and writing in the corporate arena.
+Paula Nunning is an adjunct instructor of English who teaches at Lindenwood University.
+She has spent her career teaching composition, business writing, and journalism in the university arena and training, developing, interviewing, hiring, supervising, and writing in the corporate arena.
 She is passionate about developing people and helping them realize their potential.

 Time Offered: F 11:00-11:50AM/ LARC 311/ Professor Paula Nunning

 Maps and map apps are everywhere today" on our phones, in our cars, on television, and in social media.
 But guess what?
 All these maps are lying to you in some way!
 This class will equip students with the skills to analyze the maps around them, giving them the ability to discern valuable maps from "Cartojunk."
 These skills transfer to all majors and disciplines and will introduce first-year students to the career field of GIS (Geographic Information Systems).
 This is a growing field with a workforce shortage!